lhelms2/rtd-template/docs/source/user_guide/index.rst

 User Guide
 =============

 This user guide includes detailed topic discussions, for the topics needed to get started using XXXXX as a new user, see the :ref:`quick-start`.
+If you cannot find what you are looking for, try using the search box in the top-left corner of the window.

 .. toctree::
    :maxdepth: 2